Static load balancing

 Step 3: Only agents from the allocated group can get assigned to the conversation

-Step 4: The conversation will maintain its group assignment until it is closed or transferred outside the group
+Step 4: The conversation will maintain its group assignment until it is closed or transferred to a skill that was configured with a load balance configuration that does not hold a currently assigned group.

 Does the feature consider agent group or online state?

-The agent online state doesn’t go into the consideration before the load balancing process runs.
+The agent online state doesn’t go into consideration before the load balancing process runs.

 What happens if a conversation is sent back to the queue?